Paypal Bingo Sites

 Yet another option is the branded prepaid debit card solution seen at Paddy Power and other large operators.
 Winnings can be withdrawn to the prepaid card which can then be used elsewhere just like a normal debit card.

 Buzz Bingo have gone one step further still; in August 2020 they started to roll out single wallet functionality at all of their clubs.
-When the roll-out is complete, each player’s account will operate seamlessly across their website and all Buzz clubs in a way which is truly omni-channel.
+Now that the roll-out is complete, each player’s account operates seamlessly across their website and all Buzz clubs in a way which is truly omni-channel.